-I'm a Masters Student in Electrical and Computer Engineering Student at Carnegie Mellon University.
-I work with Prof. Guanya Shi at the LeCAR Lab on Learning and Control of legged robots.
-My current work is on reducing the Sim2Real gap of legged robots using Real2Sim techniques and providing Online-Adaptation during deployment.
+I'm a Masters Student in Electrical and Computer Engineering department at Carnegie Mellon University.
+I work with Prof. Guanya Shi at the LeCAR Lab on Learning and Control of legged robots, with a current focus on improving the transferability of simulation-trained policies and enabling reliable adaptation during deployment.
+I also collaborate with Search-Based Planning Lab on Multi-Agent Quadrupeds.
+Additionally, I also work with Dynamic Robotics and Control Laboratory under the guidance of Prof. Quan Nguyen on Prior-guided Reinforcement Learning for Agile Legged Robot Control.

-I received my Bachelors in Electrical Engineering from IIT Madras during which I interned as a Robotics Intern at DiFACTO Robotics and Automation focusing on navigation and recovery of in house AMR.
-I also worked as a Research Intern at Dynamic Robotics and Control Laboratory under the guidance of Prof. Quan Nguyen on Model-based priors guided Reinforcement Learning for Agile Legged Robot Control.
+Previously, I received my Bachelors in Electrical Engineering from IIT Madras during which I interned as a Robotics Intern at DiFACTO Robotics and Automation focusing on navigation and recovery of in house AMR.
+I also worked as an Undergraduate Research Assistant at Control Engineering Laboratory with Dr. Bharath Bhikkaji on Optimal Strategies for 1vN Pursuit-Evasion games and Multi-agent Quadrotor Tracking.

 Apart from this I was part of Team Anveshak, a student run Mars Rover Team of IIT Madras which participates in University Rover Challenge at Mars Research Desert Station,Utah and worked as an Embedded Systems and Control Engineer, later getting promoted as Team lead for the period 2022-2023.